dxknight/chronos/README.md

-chronos-message-notify | Issues a message to the echo area and \*Messages\* buffer chronos-sound-notify   | Plays `chronos-notification-wav` (if Emacs compiled with sound support and the specified wav file exists). chronos-desktop-notifications-notify | Sends a desktop notification (if Emacs compiled with libnotify support and running in a dbus / consolekit / notification environment). chronos-buffer-notify |  Displays MESSAGE in the chronos buffer, in the`chronos-notification` face for `chronos-notification-time` seconds. chronos-shell-notify  | Runs `chronos-shell-notify-program` (if it exists) with parameters `chronos-shell-notify-parameters`. chronos-dunstify      | Uses the `dunst` notification daemon (does not require libnotify support or dbus/consolekit). chronos-text-to-speech-notify | Uses `chronos-text-to-speech-program` (such as espeak) with `chronos-text-to-speech-program-parameters` to speak the expiry time and message.
+chronos-message-notify | Issues a message to the echo area and \*Messages\* buffer chronos-sound-notify   | Plays `chronos-notification-wav` (if Emacs compiled with sound support and the specified wav file exists). chronos-desktop-notifications-notify | Sends a desktop notification (if Emacs compiled with libnotify support and running in a dbus / consolekit / notification environment). chronos-buffer-notify |  Displays the timer's message in the \*chronos\* buffer, in the`chronos-notification` face for `chronos-notification-time` seconds. chronos-shell-notify  | Runs `chronos-shell-notify-program` (if it exists) with parameters `chronos-shell-notify-parameters`. chronos-dunstify      | Uses the `dunst` notification daemon (requires dunst and dbus but not consolekit). chronos-text-to-speech-notify | Uses `chronos-text-to-speech-program` (such as espeak) with `chronos-text-to-speech-program-parameters` to speak the expiry time and message.

 For example, in my init file I have: